HariSekhon/Knowledge-Base/travel.md

 ### Thailand

+A fast life strategy place.
+Lots of tattoos and marijuana coffee shops.

 #### Thailand Cash

 You will need cash, big time.
 Thailand is cheap but lots of places do not take cards.